 How to Compress Bass in a DAW like Ableton, Fl Studio or Logic to get a tight low-end and great sounding results.
-Use this Bass Compression settings for groovy Basslines, Sub Bass and Guitar.
-If you still have questions about the compression for Bass, you get help here.
+Use this Bass Compressor settings for groovy Basslines, Sub Bass and Guitar.
+If you still have questions about the compression and mixing Bass, you get help here.

 Mixing Bass is one of important parts when producing music, especially in EDM and hip-hop.
 Not only does it adds the low-end but also power.

 If hip-hop or electronic music tracks don't have a good bass sound, they will not sound good no matter how good speakers you listen to.

 You can use many great electronic music and hip-hop plugins to make the Bass sound great, but the compressor is the essential tool to make the Bass powerful.

 A compressor makes the bass sound more powerful and allows you to control it.
 Because Bass is a very dynamic instrument, it will make the mix muddier without proper compression.

 In this post, you will learn how to compress and mix Bass properly for hip-hop, house and Techno music.
 Here you you can read more about great sounding electronic music VST-Plugins.

 7 Steps To Bass Compression

 Bass Compressor Settings: Find out how you can compress Bass in six easy steps.
 This method works great with EDM and hip-hop styles of music but can be used for other genres too.